Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 So *why not use another library like [Leaflet.js](http://leafletjs.com/)?* The short answer is that D3 will be advantageous when you really want to customize interactivity and dynamic visualization.
 The tradeoff is in ease-of-creation: D3 will take more time to customize the map to what you want.
 That said, there's really no reason you can't use both D3 and Leaflet together!
 Here is a great tutorial [example](https://bost.ocks.org/mike/leaflet/) using D3 to create dynamic overlays on a Leaflet map.

-### What do I need for this tutorial?

-To successfully follow this tutorial you need a text editor (such as Notepad++, Brackets, or Sublime Text).
-Go ahead and use your personal favorite, or if you don't have one installed, download [Brackets](http://brackets.io), it's free.

-Also, to complete this tutorial without running a local web server (not what we're here to learn), you'll need to open your web map in Safari, Firefox, or Chrome.
-Download [Chrome](https://www.google.com/chrome/browser/desktop/index.html).

 ### What can I create with D3?

 Check out these links for some examples of D3 visualizations: